philippinespire/2022_PIRE_omics_workshop/preprocessing_README.md

 ## **00. Set up directories and data**

-Check your raw files: given that we use paired-end sequencing, you should have one pair of files (1 forward and 1 reverse) per library.
-This means that you should hav the same number of forward (1.fq.gz or f.fq.gz) and reverse squence files (2.fq.gz or r.fq.gz).
+Before we start running any jobs, we first need to make sure we have all the data!
+This means checking your raw files: given that we use paired-end sequencing, you should have one pair of files (1 forward and 1 reverse) per library.
+Thus, you should hav the same number of forward (1.fq.gz or f.fq.gz) and reverse squence files (2.fq.gz or r.fq.gz).
 If you don't have equal numbers for forward and reverse files, check with whoever provided the data to make sure there were no issues while transferring.

 Create your `species dir` and subdirs `logs` and `shotgun_raw_fq`.
 Transfer your raw data into `shotgun_raw_fq` if necessary.
+  * For the workshop, your `species dir` will just be your workshop directory (`2022_PIRE_omics_workshop/your_name`).
+You will not be transferring any raw data to this directory.

 ```
-#Example
-cd pire_ssl_data_processing
-mkdir spratelloides_gracilis
-mkdir spratelloides_gracilis/logs
+cd ~/shotgun_PIRE/2022_PIRE_omics_workshop/your_name #normally this would be ~/shotgun_PIRE and then you would make your species dir here (mkdir species_name)

+mkdir logs #normally this would be species_name/logs
-mkdir spratelloides_gracilis/shotgun_raw_fq
+mkdir shotgun_raw_fq

-cp <source of files> spratelloides_gracilis/shotgun_raw_fq #scp | cp | mv
+cp <source of files> ./shotgun_raw_fq #you will NOT do this for the workshop
 ```

 Now create a `README` in the `shotgun_raw_fq` dir with the full path to the original copies of the raw files and necessary decoding info to find out from which individual(s) these sequence files came from.